$\mathbf{S^2LM}$: Towards Semantic Steganography via Large Language Models: Experiments

 \subsection{Sentence-to-Image Steganography Results}

-Sentence-to-Image results are shown in Table \ref{table:main_result}.
+Sentence-to-Image results are shown in \cref{table:main_result}.
 Notably, while existing methods struggle with this task, our $\mathrm{S^2LM}$ demonstrates strong performance.

-\textbf{Results of existing methods.} Notably, existing methods are not suitable for the sentence-to-image steganography task, which fundamentally differs from watermarking in that it requires encoding a substantial amount of semantic information.
-As shown in Table~\ref{table:main_result}, StegaStamp (512-bit capacity) fails to recover secret messages in IVT-S, while DwtDct (768-bit capacity) performs well only on IVT-S but fails to recover messages in IVT-M, which exceed its capacity, not to mention handling IVT-L. However, LanNet (1024-bit capacity) also fails on IVT-L.
+\textbf{Results of Existing Methods.} Existing methods are not suitable for the sentence-to-image steganography task, which fundamentally differs in that it requires encoding a substantial amount of semantic information.
+As shown in \cref{table:main_result}, StegaStamp fails to recover secret messages in IVT-S, while DwtDct and FPGP perform well only on IVT-S, but fail to recover messages in IVT-M, not to mention handling IVT-L. However, LanNet and CRMark also fail on IVT-L.

+To ensure sufficient capacity for the IVT dataset, we retrain all of the baselines and increase their steganographic capacity for each IVT dataset.
+However, we observe a severe mode collapse problem, which is consistent with the phenomenon reported in \cite{petrov2025we}.
+We provide a detailed analysis in \cref{apd:why_they_fail} of the supplementary material.
+This issue primarily stems from limitations in the architectural design and bitstream representation of secret information.
+As a result, these models are restricted to hiding bit-level information and cannot handle semantic-level content, such as sentences.

 \textbf{Results of $\mathbf{S^2LM}$.} Existing methods fail to address this task effectively, whereas $\mathrm{S^2LM}$ successfully handles secret messages containing complex and semantically rich natural language information.